 As a result of the efforts by DEQ and OWRB to establish a "lower than market rate" loan program, several water supply systems have responded favorably by requesting that their projects be added to the DEQ DWSRF five (5) year PPL.
 The DEQ PPL for SFY 2025 contained the current year's needs plus anticipated needs for the next five years.
-The SFY 2025 PPL reflected a cumulative demand of \$953,761,837.39 over the next five years.
-The SFY 2025 PPL is included as Appendix B to the SFY 2025 IUP.
+The SFY 2025 Project Priority List reflected a cumulative demand of \$953,761,837.39 over the next five years.
+The SFY 2025 Project Priority List is included as Appendix B to the SFY 2025 IUP.
 The SFY 2025 IUP is in Attachment 2 of this annual report.
-For revisions to the IUP, please see Attachment 12.

-For SFY 2025, twenty-five (25) projects were identified on the PPL as being potentially ready to proceed with financing and were identified in the SFY 2025 IUP.
+For SFY 2025, twenty-five (25) projects were identified on the Project Priority List as being potentially ready to proceed with financing and were identified in the SFY 2025 IUP.
 All projects are ranked in accordance with the DEQ priority ranking system.
 The DWSRF PPL and IUP are adjusted periodically to reflect changes in project status, new requests, and available funds.
 The sources of funds necessary to finance SFY 2025 loan requests include FFY 1997 through 2024 federal capitalization grants, state match, principal and interest payments on outstanding loans, investment earnings, and leveraged bonds.
-For SFY 2025, a complete breakout of the sources of funds is included in Table 1 of the IUP (included as Attachment 2) and a final version can be found in Attachment 7 of this report.
+For SFY 2025, a complete breakout of the sources of funds is included in Table 1 of the IUP (included as Attachment 2).
 It is anticipated that future federal appropriations for capitalization grants requiring state matching funds will continue through the year 2026.